 Snellville real estate is some of the most expensive in Georgia, although Snellville house values don't compare to the most expensive real estate in the U.S.

-Snellville is a decidedly white-collar city, with fully 85.26% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, Snellville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Snellville are a mix of both white- and blue-collar jobs.
 Overall, Snellville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Snellville who work in office and administrative support (19.90%), sales jobs (15.86%), and management occupations (8.70%).
+There are especially a lot of people living in Snellville who work in office and administrative support (17.82%), sales jobs (11.96%), and management occupations (10.94%).

 Also of interest is that Snellville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Snellville in 2010 was $24,191, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $96,764 for a family of four.
+The per capita income in Snellville in 2018 was $27,460, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $109,840 for a family of four.
 However, Snellville contains both very wealthy and poor people as well.

 Snellville is an extremely ethnically-diverse city.
 The people who call Snellville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Snellville residents report their race to be White, followed by Black or African-American.
+The greatest number of Snellville residents report their race to be Black or African-American, followed by White.
 Snellville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.41% of the city’s residents.
-Important ancestries of people in Snellville include German, English, African, and Scots-Irish.
+People of Hispanic or Latino origin account for 10.36% of the city’s residents.
+Important ancestries of people in Snellville include Irish, English, German, African, and Scots-Irish.

 The most common language spoken in Snellville is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and African languages.